 3 Cruise the East China Sea

 The East China Sea welcomes you today.
-In the mid-1800s, British, French and American ships made their way to Shanghai across these waters.
+This strategically important shipping lane is also a key stretch of water for several nations' fishing industries.
 As you cruise today, enjoy regional cuisine in the World Café or treat yourself to a massage at The Spa.

 4 Taipei (Keelung), Taiwan, China

 Visit the fascinating Taiwanese capital of Taipei on the island's northern shore.
 This city boasts a curious blend of Chinese, Japanese and Western influences.
 Visit the National Chiang Kai-shek Memorial Hall, a monument dedicated to the founding father of Taiwan, and the National Revolutionary Martyrs' Shrine to those who have fallen in China's wars.
 You will stop for photos of Taipei 101, a stunning skyscraper that held the title as 'tallest' from 2004 to 2009.

 5 Cruise the East China Sea

 Spend a relaxing day on board as you cruise the East China Sea.
 Perhaps you will learn about your next destination, Japan, in The Library or at an enrichment lecture.
 Enjoy a Norwegian-inspired lunch at Mamsen's gourmet deli.
 This evening, savor wine pairings with your dinner at The Chef's Table.

 Situated on a scenic bay formed by a sunken caldera and overseen by the Sakurajima volcano, Kagoshima is often called the 'Naples of the Eastern World' for its setting.
 During a city tour, head to the hilltop Shiroyama Park for splendid views of the city and Sakurajima volcano, and visit the Reimeikan museum in the old city castle to view exhibits on Japan's history and culture.
 Or, you may opt to participate in a unique 'sand bath' experience at a nearby hotel.